About This Course

 The Early Start Programme in Irish Archaeology provides visiting students with a unique perspective on Ireland’s culture, history and landscapes.
 Through illustrated lectures, class discussion, and field- trips to spectacular archaeological monuments, students gain an understanding of the broad sweep of Ireland’s history from the initial settlement of the island after the last Ice Age, to the birth of the modern era in the seventeenth century AD.
 The course is designed to suit both archaeology/ anthropology majors and students with no previous experience of these subjects.
 Field-trips are a crucial part of the learning experience.
 As well as a range of sites in the Cork region, we explore Dublin city and its hinterland, Galway city and the stunning limestone landscapes of the Burren and the Aran Islands.
 The course runs for three weeks in late August/September, after which time students join standard classes with their Irish counterparts.

-Download the brochure: UCC Early Start in Irish Archaeology Information PDF (5,669kB)
+Download the brochure: Early Start in Irish Archaeology @ UCC

 The wide chronological scope of the course allows students to appreciate the similarities and differences between the various societies that developed in Ireland over the millennia.
 The most interesting subjects are selected for quite detailed treatment.